vanbujm/raspi-led/README.md

 [![codecov](https://codecov.io/gh/vanbujm/raspi-led/branch/master/graph/badge.svg)](https://codecov.io/gh/vanbujm/raspi-led)
 [![Mutation testing badge](https://badge.stryker-mutator.io/github.com/vanbujm/raspi-led/master)](https://stryker-mutator.github.io)

+This is a fork of [raspi-led](https://github.com/nebrius/raspi-led) where I have added a bunch of automation and ci stuff for my own learning learning.
+Please actually use the real repo.

 Raspi LED is part of the [Raspi.js suite](https://github.com/nebrius/raspi) that provides access to the onboard status LED.

 If you have a bug report, feature request, or wish to contribute code, please be sure to check out the [Raspi IO Contributing Guide](https://github.com/nebrius/raspi-io/blob/master/CONTRIBUTING.md).